It is said that the Gautama Buddha (circa 563/480 BC) was the first person on Earth to introduce a vegan diet to his followers.

-The reason behind this is because he was against all forms of suffering inflicted on all sentient beings, and that didn’t just include people but animals too.
+The reason behind this is because he was against all forms of suffering inflicted on all sentient beings.
+That didn’t just include people but animals too.

-Unfortunately, the delicious meat that people love (i.e. chicken, beef, pork, fish, etc.) come from living-breathing animals that may also have feelings and instincts as we do.
+Unfortunately, the delicious meat that people love (i.e. chicken, beef, pork, fish, etc.) comes from living-breathing animals.
+They also have feelings and instincts as we do.